 We will not request DBS checks or barred list checks, or ask to see existing DBS certificates, for visitors such as children's relatives or other visitors attending a sports day.
-The Headteacher/Principal will use their professional judgment about the need to escort or supervise such visitors.
+The headteacher will use their professional judgment about the need to escort or supervise such visitors.

 For visitors who attend our setting in a professional capacity we will check their ID and seek assurance that the visitor has had the appropriate DBS check (or the visitor's employers have confirmed that their staff have appropriate checks).
+We will not ask to see DBS certificates.